VERSUS

 Finding a repair shop that is qualified to work on a hybrid vehicle (beyond basic maintenance and repairs) is currently a challenge.
 In most cases, you have no choice but to take your vehicle back to the new car dealer (which can be expensive) because only the dealer has the training, factory scan tool and parts to diagnose and repair the hybrid components.
 However, in some areas there are shops who specialize in hybrid vehicle service.
 Do a local Google search for "hybrid repair" or "hybrid service."

-Next-generation hybrids such as the 2011 Chevy Volt takes hybrid technology to a new level.
+Next-generation hybrids such as the 2011 Chevy Volt took hybrid technology to a new level.
 The Volt is a "plug-in" extended range electric vehicle.
-The estimated range in full-electric mode is about 40 miles.
+The estimated range in full-electric mode is about 30 to 40 miles.
 After that, the gasoline engine kicks in, acts as a generator to power the electric drivetrain, and provides a normal driving range of about 350 to 400 miles.
 You can recharge the battery overnight from an ordinary home 110V electrical outlet.
 The estimated cost of the electricity for a charge is about $1.50.

 The advantage with this approach is that you don't need to run the engine or burn any gasoline at all to charge the battery.
 Consequently, if you drive the vehicle less than it's maximum range in pure electric mode (less than 40 miles), you burn no gas at all and drive for pennies a day.